Have you or your clients struggled with...

 How Are They Different?

-The coach-client relationship that is more socially oriented.
+The coach-client relationship can be socially oriented.
 It's acceptable to connect online via social media (i.e. LinkedIn) or meet in public settings (i.e.

 Mental Health Counseling is...

-It can examine a variety of issues outside of the scope of career counseling, including marriage/family therapy, relationship issues, child therapy, trauma therapy, etc.
+A great way to work on a variety of issues outside of the scope of career coaching, including marriage/family therapy, relationship issues, child therapy, trauma therapy, etc.

 Mental Health Counseling (or Therapy)